daler/dotfiles/docs/vim.rst

      -
      - fancy rendering of markdown files

+   * - :ref:`browsher`
+     - 2024-12-15
+     -
+     - open corresponding github/gitlab page directly from your code

+   * - :ref:`r.nvim`
+     - 2025-03-18
+     -
+     - lots of features for working in R

-Sometimes there are better plugins for a particular functionality.
+Sometimes there are better plugins for a particular functionality, in which case the old one will be deprecated.
 I've kept the documentation, but noted when they've been deprecated here and in the linked description.

 .. list-table::
    :header-rows: 1